fredofromvichel/timer/README.md

 copies of the Software, subject to the following conditions:

 - This copyright notice must be included in all copies.
-- The name of the original author: "Frederic Krone" must be retained.

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY,